eddy16112/equites/README.md

 See `examples/` for example usage.
 Running `make` will build all examples.

 ## Features
-- Type safe legion calls
+- Type-safe legion calls
-- Type safe region semantics
+- Type-safe region semantics
 - Automatic management of region arguments
 - Regent-like syntax